aelike/aelike/README.md

 # Hi there 👋

 I'm Misha, and I'm a second year student studying my BCom specializing in a **Combined Major in Business & Computer Science** at UBC.
+My goal is to bridge the gap between CS and Business with functional projects, and with building learning experience.

 ## Things I know:
 Java, C++, R, and a bit of Python.